gwendall/meteor-template-states/README.md

 })
 ```

-The state is then available in templates.
+The states are then available in your templates.

 ``` javascript
 Template.post.events({